 He began his career in the theater, where he served in leadership positions such as Producing Artistic Director and Founder of the Theatre Cooperative in Boston, Artistic Director of the legendary Yale Cabaret, and Impresario of the Harbor Stage at the Wellfleet Harbor Actors Theater.
 As a freelance director, he has directed roughly one hundred plays across the country, from Off-Off Broadway to Los Angeles.

 Brendan grew up on a commune outside Boston founded by the inventor of rubber gloves, and as a toddler would nap in the sun on the stomach of a lazy bull named Stanley.
 He moonlights as an editor and animator, and was a motion graphics producer for a major network, as well as a Creative Director for Hairpin, an ad agency for the public sector.
-He divides his time between Los Angeles and New York with his wife and collaborator Emily Topper, a documentary cinematographer, their son Oscar, a Lego enthusiast, and their border collie Walt, a fetchaholic.
+He divides his time between Los Angeles and New York with his wife and collaborator Emily Topper, a documentary cinematographer, their son Oscar, a soccer enthusiast, and their border collie Walt, a fetchaholic.

 (Photo © Stuart Locklear)